|Expert links:||Marginate Gills||Colourful||Alternate Clades|

 M. galericulata - nothing to differentiate it except its larger size (up to 5cm!), usually on wood.

 M. parabolica - similar, usually slightly smaller and more fragile.

-Hemimycena - also in the Marasmioid clade, these are recognized by being completely white, and very small with dry caps and no basal disc nor viscid stem (although there is one species with a basal disc and strongly decurrent gills).
+Hemimycena - these are recognized by being completely white, and very small with dry caps and no basal disc nor viscid stem (although there is one species with a basal disc and strongly decurrent gills).
 (The similar Mycena laevigata, M. flavoalba and M. pura may be white or fade to white, but they are larger).
 Not hygrophanous (there's no colour to change)!
 Here are a few of the most common, although in practice they are very difficult to tell apart macroscopically.
 They do not have amyloid spores.